 The University believes that equality training assist individuals to understand equality and diversity issues and can help to elimination of Prohibited Conduct.
 It further believes that such training can promote behaviour and attitudes that are in keeping with the University's core values and strengthen the institution's operational effectiveness.
 The University has therefore sought to equip its staff and students with the necessary skills to challenge inequality and discrimination in their work and study environment through equality training which is mandatory for all members of staff.
 Training is provided as part of staff induction and members of staff have access to an online self-assessment tool for refreshing awareness.

-Due to the pandemic, the suite of staff training which is generally delivered face-to-face, was not offered in 2020.
-The diversity e-Learning module (available to all staff) remained available throughout the period, and the University piloted a new unconscious bias e-module which it developed in partnership with its e-learning partner Cylix.
-This module was piloted with members of the University's Senate and members of the BAME network.
-Following positive feedback from pilot participants, the module will be rolled out in the current year as a compulsory module for all staff.
-It is already mandatory for new starters.
+Due to the pandemic, the suite of staff training, which is generally delivered face-to-face, was not offered in the 2020-21 academic year.
+The diversity e-Learning module (available to all staff) remained available throughout the period, and the University rolled its compulsory unconscious bias e-module to all staff, which it developed in partnership with its e-learning partner Cylix.